Pooja-Chandran/Advanced-PD-using-Sky130-Openlane/README.md

         a.Magic - GDSII Layout is generated from routed def

+### How to talk to computers?

+A RISC-V core computer uses RISC-V Instruction Set Architecture (ISA).
+If a user wishes to run a certain application software on a computer, its corresponding C/C++/Java program must be converted into assembly language (instructions) by the compliler.
+These instructions go as inputs to the assembler which outputs binary language in the form of bits.
+An RTL code for the corresponding function is coded.
+And through the APR flow GDSII is generated.

 ### Skywater PDK Files

 The Skywater PDK files we are working with are described under pdks directory.
 There are three subdirectories needed for the workshop: